backupbrew/switchbrew/Filesystem services.md

 ## Read

-Takes a type-0x6 output buffer and an input u64.
-Unknown what the u64 is for, doesn't(?) seem to affect output.
+Takes a type-0x6 output buffer.
 Returns an output u64(?) for the total number of read entries, this is 0 when no more entries are available.

 The output buffer contains the read array of [\#DirectoryEntry](#DirectoryEntry "wikilink").
 This doesn't include